 Introducing Jake and Gino

-This past year, I was introduced to two rising stars in the online education sphere for multi-family real estate investing.
-Their names were Jake Stenziano and Gino Barbaro and they were kind enough to invite me onto their podcast back in January of 2016.
+This past year, I was introduced to two rising stars in online education for multi-family real estate investing.
+Their names were Jake Stenziano and Gino Barbaro, and they were kind enough to invite me onto their podcast back in January of 2016.

-As I was getting to know them, I listened in on some of their earlier podcast episodes and was impressed to hear the kind of wisdom and experience they were sharing with their listeners.
+As I got to know them, I listened in on some of their earlier podcast episodes and was impressed to hear the kind of wisdom and experience they shared with their listeners.

 As someone who had worked in commercial real estate banking for almost a decade, the things they were saying resonated with me – because I knew their advice was coming from first-hand experience, and it was spot-on.